 - Put the beans into a burlap sack or concrete holding bin (with a water drain) to remove their sticky residue – this takes around 24-36 hours

-- Wash beans & lay them down on the floor or roof to dry for 5-14 days – rake periodically to prevent further fermentation
+- Wash beans and lay them down on the floor or roof to dry for 5-14 days – rake periodically to prevent further fermentation

 - Put the beans through a dehusking machine, called a trilloadora, to remove the second, green husk

-But a small amount of defective beans, along with the altitude at which its coffee grown, is the reason why De la Gente is classified as Specialty Grade coffee.
+But a small amount of defective beans, along with the altitude the coffee is grown is the reason why De la Gente is classified as Specialty Grade coffee.

-In Guatemala, the traditional way to roast coffee at home is over a fire, on a hot cooking plate, called a comal.
-We watched Antonieta do this in her kitchen & also helped to push the beans around.
+In Guatemala, the traditional way to roast coffee at home is over a fire on a hot cooking plate called a comal.
+We watched Antonieta do this in her kitchen and also helped to push the beans around.

-After roasting, grinding & brewing our own coffee over a fire, we finally got the chance to taste the fruits of our labour!
-Antonieta served us our coffee & it tasted fantastic.
+We finally got the chance to taste the fruits of our labor after roasting, grinding, and brewing our own coffee over a fire!
+Antonieta served us our coffee and it tasted fantastic.

-Maybe it was our new sense of appreciation of the hard work than goes into a cup, but it was definitely the best coffee we had in Guatemala!
+Maybe it was our new sense of appreciation for the hard work that goes into a cup, but it was definitely the best coffee we had while backpacking in Guatemala!

-Taking a Coffee Tour with De la Gente is an excellent opportunity to find out everything you ever wanted to know about coffee.
+Taking a De la Gente Coffee Tour is an excellent opportunity to find out everything you ever wanted to know about coffee.

-It’s also a wonderful insight into the life of a Guatemalan coffee farmer & how a cooperative has improved the quality of life for many local communities.
+It’s also a wonderful insight into the life of a Guatemalan coffee farmer and how a cooperative has improved the quality of life for many local communities.

-For an authentic & meaningful cultural experience, don’t miss the Coffee Tour with De la Gente in Antigua, Guatemala – we guarantee that you’ll never take for granted a sip of coffee again!
+For an authentic and meaningful cultural experience, don’t miss the De la Gente Coffee Tour in Antigua, Guatemala.
+We guarantee that you’ll never take a sip of coffee for granted again!

 The Final Word – Experience a day in the life of a Guatemalan coffee farmer with De la Gente!